7 Sales Technology Trends Impacting Sales Training

 Global Head of Digital Enablement, TransUnion

 Chris Kingman is the Global Head of Digital Enablement at TransUnion.
-Chris has accomplished a lot in his 10+ years in enablement, including being a founding member and board member for the Sales Enablement Society, an Evangelist for Sales Enablement Pro, accomplished writing, advisor, mentor and freelance Enablement Consultant.
+Chris has accomplished a lot in his 10+ years in enablement, including being a founding member and board member of the Sales Enablement Society, an Evangelist for Sales Enablement Pro, accomplished writer, advisor, mentor and freelance Enablement Consultant.

-To download the Trends in sales tech and Imparta response whitepaper referenced within this podcast, please enter your email address and click submit.
+To download the Trends in sales tech and Imparta response whitepaper referenced within this podcast, please complete the form.